Webinar tools for universities and modern higher education

 Can webinars be recorded for later student learning?

-If necessary, access to webinar recordings can be restricted to specific students or program participants to protect academic content and maintain exclusivity.
+If needed, access to webinar recordings can be limited to selected students or specific course participants in order to protect academic content and preserve exclusivity.

 Can universities host educational podcasts with learning materials?